kuroko-lang/kuroko/README.md

 # → oh no!
 ```

 Runtime exceptions are passed to the `except` block as a special variable `exception`.
+Exceptions from the VM are instances of built-in error classes with an attribute `arg`:

 ```py
 def foo(bar):